Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Conclusions

 We demonstrated the efficacy of C-DEIM through three numerical examples: random harmonic functions, the Rayleigh–B\'enard convection, and a wildfire propagation model.
 The results showed that C-DEIM produces significantly improved reconstruction accuracy compared to DEIM, particularly when sensor placement is restricted to a subset of the spatial domain or when the sensors are distributed randomly.

-Several avenues for future research exist: \begin{itemize} \item Investigating optimal sensor placement strategies tailored for C-DEIM would be valuable. \item The theoretical error bound~\eqref{eq:obs_ub} on the observation residual provides a useful analytical result, but numerical results suggest it may be pessimistic, and a tighter error bound may be attainable. \item Our current approach reconstructs the quantity of interest from a single snapshot of observations.
+Several avenues for future research exist: \begin{itemize} \item Investigating optimal sensor placement strategies tailored for C-DEIM would be valuable. \item The theoretical error bound~\eqref{eq:obs_ub} on the observation residual provides a useful analytical result, but numerical results suggest it may be pessimistic, and a tighter error bound may be attainable.
+Furthermore, extending this result (Theorem~\ref{thm:obs_err}) to the overdetermined regime $r>m$ is desirable. \item Our current approach reconstructs the quantity of interest from a single snapshot of observations.
 For dynamical systems, incorporating sequential time series data enhances reconstruction and forecasting accuracy.
 This sequential approach was recently developed for DEIM~\cite{farazmand2024,Farazmand2025}; its development in the context of C-DEIM will be valuable. \end{itemize}

 Finally, C-DEIM can be readily applied to experimental data.
 Its demonstrated robustness under restricted and random sensor placement suggests promising potential for practical use in applications.
 A manuscript by the authors on the application of C-DEIM to the 2023 Maui wildfire is forthcoming.